nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Ability to learn the Japanese language through flashcards in a fun and interactive manner
+**Value proposition**: Ability to learn the Japanese language through flashcards in an efficient, fun and interactive manner

 ### User stories